|Title:||The 25,000 Mile Love Story|

 why there is no story

-What SR does is he gives you a ton of information about why he is doing things.
-He talks about “normal” people leading their “normal” lives a lot.
-And then he tells you some of the things that happened along his route.
-There is no room in these episodes to develop a bigger picture or to talk about the quiet moments on the road, the stuff that he might have considered boring.
-They are just highlights.
+And then he tells you some anecdotes that happened along his route.
+There is no room in these episodes to develop a bigger picture or to talk about the quiet moments on the road.
+These are just individual highlights.